turingschool-examples/frontend-mod-1-prework/day_5/update-day-5-WIP.md

 animalsArray[3]; // Accesses the third item in my array, "Elephant"
 ```

 Objects store data but instead of using only numbers to get the data, you can use strings.
 This lets you treat an object like it's a database for storing and organizing data.
+Below is the syntax of an object.
+This is called **_Object Literal_**.

 ```javascript
 var zebraObject = {